QuantBlockchain/QSignAI/README.md

 ## 🎓 Research Context

-> This repository is the open-source implementation accompanying a paper submitted to [ACAIT 2026](https://2026.acaitconf.com/singer/426.html) — the Asian Conference on Artificial Intelligence Technology, theme **"AI for Better Life"**.

 ### Background

 The 2024–2025 Nobel and Turing awards recognised AI and quantum science in the same breath: